GeokTeng/Projects/Hospitalisation_Cost_Project/README.md

 - `R2 score` 1318

 What this translates to is:<br>
-Given a patient information during hospitalisation (found in `sub3col`), it is able to estimate the hospital bill with about ~5% and \\$1.3K off the true bill value.
+- Given a patient information during hospitalisation (found in `sub3col`), it is able to estimate the hospital bill with about 5% and SGD 1.3K off the true bill value.
 ---
 # Feature Importance (Key Drivers of Cost)
 ![](images/feature_imp_statsmodel.png)<br>